Realswitzer/SneedMC/README.md

 </p>
 <br>

-PolyMC is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.
+SneedMC is a sneedful launcher for Minecraft that focuses on sneedictability, long term sneedility, and sneedicity.

-This is a **fork** of the MultiMC Launcher and not endorsed by MultiMC.
-The PolyMC community felt that the maintainer was not acting in the spirit of Free Software so this fork was made.
 <br>

 # Installation